A rock guitarist since the 1970s, Kelley has been a fan of rock, blues, and jazz since the 1960s.

 “Moon the Loon” Was Destined to Die Young

-One of the reasons The Who surged to prominence in the middle 1960s was because Keith Moon played the drums like a man possessed by a demon.
-He hit the drums so hard it appeared he was trying to destroy them – as he played them.
-And if that wasn’t apparent, after many concerts he would kick his kit about the stage and sometimes fling it into the audience, the consequences of such recklessness be damned.
+One of the reasons the Who surged to prominence in the mid-1960s was because Keith Moon played the drums like a man possessed by a demon.
+He hit the drums so hard it appeared he was trying to destroy them.
+After many concerts, he would kick his kit about the stage and sometimes fling it into the audience—the consequences of such recklessness be damned.

-Keith Moon, commonly known to many as Moon the Loon, was also quite the joker, clown and prankster too, though his sense of humor often rubbed folks the wrong way.
-For instance, Moon would dress up as a Nazi officer – accentuated by a tiny Hitlerian moustache - and then drive through a Jewish neighborhood, throwing in a “Sieg heil!” or two along the way.
-And his penchant for destroying hotel rooms became legendary, even among rockers who found this ritual de rigueur.
+Keith Moon, commonly known to many as Moon the Loon, was also quite the joker, clown, and prankster, though his sense of humor often rubbed folks the wrong way.
+For instance, Moon would dress up as a Nazi officer with a tiny Hitlerian mustache and drive through a Jewish neighborhood, throwing in a “Sieg heil!” or two along the way.
+His penchant for destroying hotel rooms became legendary, even among rockers who found this ritual de rigueur.

 Let’s check out the career of Moon the Loon and find out where he came from and what he became.
 Don’t miss this bumpy, thrill-filled ride.
 It seems no rocker was crazier than Moonie.